-CONNÉTABLE OF ST. HELIER REPORT For over 2 years I have been a member of the Steering Group set up by the Policy and Resources Committee to come up with solutions to the unfair burden of welfare, so I was shocked to discover that one of the important recommendations of the Group had not been included in the Committee's proposals.
-From early on in the work of the Steering Group it was accepted that the cost of maintaining public parks, gardens and toilets within the Parish of St. Helier currently met by the ratepayers of St. Heliershould be funded from the Island-wide Services Fund.
+For over 2 years I have been a member of the Steering Group set up by the Policy and Resources Committee to come up with solutions to the unfair burden of welfare, so I was shocked to discover that one of the important recommendations of the Group had not been included in the Committee's proposals.

+From early on in the work of the Steering Group it was accepted that the cost of maintaining public parks, gardens and toilets within the Parish of St. Helier currently met by the ratepayers of St. Helier should be funded from th Island-wide Services Fund.
 The logic of this is inescapable: the cost of maintaining public parks and gardens in St. Saviour (Howard Davis Park), St. Lawrence (Millbrook Park), St. Brelade (Sir Winston Churchill Park St. Martin (Devon Gardens), is currently funded by the taxpayer, as is the cost of providing public toilets around the Island, and transferring their cost to the Island-wide Services Fund under the proposals in P.40/2004 was never questioned.
 The unfairness of the present arrangements which mean St. Helier ratepayers alone bear the cost of parks, gardens and toilets provided in the Island's capital for the benefit of all had to be addressed, and indeed, was going to be addressed until the eleventh hour.

-The officer who headed up the project on behalf of the Policy and Resources Committee confirmed this in an email on 8th April this year: 'from the time of my involvement St. Heliercosts were included.
+The officer who headed up the project on behalf of the Policy and Resources Committee confirmed this in an email on 8th April this year: 'from the time of my involvement St. Helier costs were included.
 The reference in the Phase 2 report is Figure 7.4 page 71.'

-This part of the 'package' was important when it came to presenting the Steering Group's proposals to the Policy and Resources Committee and Comité des Connétables on 25th March 2003: the 3rd slide of the presentation said - Issues - St. Helier Paying for services other Parishes do not - parks and toilets (up to £1 million per quarter or 0.3p per quarter) and the 6th slide included under the heading - Main recommendations - financial ...
+This part of the 'package' was important when it came to presenting the Steering Group's proposals to the Policy and Resources Committee and Comité des Connétables on 25th March 2003: the 3rd slide of the presentation said - and the 6th slide included under the heading -